na5imuzzaman/SpellChecker/README.md

 python3 -m textblob.download_corpora
 ```

-Hope everything goes well & We are all set to run this project by one command.
+Hope everything goes well for you & You are all set to run this project on your machine by one command.

 ```bash
 python3 manage.py runserver